 Everything stopped, suspended in a state of absolute stupefaction.

-Purple collapsed against the ground, his chest heaving with every breath, his mouth hanging limp, and his eyes unseeing, and his hand opening and closing in spasmodic reflex.
+Purple collapsed against the ground, his chest heaving with every breath, his mouth hanging limp, his eyes unseeing, his hand opening and closing in spasmodic reflex.
 Blood oozed out through his teeth, and ran in slow rivulets from his eyes.

 "That's enough!"
 Dib barked into the silence.
 "You'll kill him!"

 Skoodge slowly right himself and turned to stare at Dib in frothing, demented fury.
-He flushed a dark green, and his eyes nearly popped out of his head, and Dib had the crazed urge to laugh at him, he looked so ridiculous.
+CRITICAL SYSTEM FAILUREHe flushed a dark green, and his eyes nearly popped out of his head, and Dib had the crazed urge to laugh at him, he looked so ridiculous.
 It was as if, for one fleeting instant, the whole universe held its breath.
 For one fleeting instant, Dib stood tall and proud and confident.

 And then his back ripped open, and the world melted into white-hot agony.

 Dib didn't know how long he'd been under, but he must have passed out at some point, because when he slowly awoke he was back in his cell.
 Everything hurt, and he could smell the clotting stench of blood and dried urine.
 He groaned into the floor, and tried to get more comfortable, intent on going back to sleep.